CultivateHQ/bytesize-blog/README.md

 We probably won't be publicising this blog until it is a bit more Cultivate themed.
 Cultivars are more than welcome to help with that.

+The script `bin/new_post.rb` can make the beginnings of a post for ya.

 ## Deploying

 Right now, this is hosted on Github pages.
 Deploying is just a matter of pushing to master 🙀.
 It can be found at https://bytesize.cultivatehq.com.